LokeshAravapalli/P2_Project_ImageEditor/README.md

 ## Description
 ### This is how we implemented our project:
-In ImageEffectBackend/src/Libraries we have a sub folder for each effect named "effect"Library.
+* In ImageEffectBackend/src/Libraries we have a sub folder for each effect named "effect"Library.
-In that we have written our code in 3 files namely "effect".cpp,"effect".h,"effect"Interface.cpp.
+* In that we have written our code in 3 files namely "effect".cpp,"effect".h,"effect"Interface.cpp.
-In "effect".cpp we implemented our logic to modify the image.
+* In "effect".cpp we implemented our logic to modify the image.
-In "effect".h we have declared our function which we defined in "effect".cpp.
+* In "effect".h we have declared our function which we defined in "effect".cpp.
-In "effect"Interface.cpp we have called our function which we have defined in "effect".cpp
+* In "effect"Interface.cpp we have called our function which we have defined in "effect".cpp

-Inside src/main/java/com/iiitb/imageEffectApplication we have created "effectImplementations" package.
+* Inside src/main/java/com/iiitb/imageEffectApplication we have created "effectImplementations" package.
-For each effect we have created "effect"Effcet.java for each effect.
-In that we have implemented the interface of appropriate base effcets.
-Each effect class has an apply method that calls the "effect"Intaeface.apply"effect".
+* For each effect we have created "effect"Effect.java for each effect.
+In that we have implemented the interface of appropriate base effects.
+Each effect class has an apply method that calls the "effect"Interface.apply"effect".
 This apply method also calls addLog method of logging service.

 In src/main/java/com/iiitb/imageEffectApplication/service we have completed LoggingService.java.
 In src/main/java/com/iiitb/imageEffectApplication/service/PhotoEffectService.java we have created objects of Effects written in effectImplementations package applied effects after setting parameter if needed.